Maggie's to roll out course to help people with 'chemo brain'

 Memory and Concentration Changes after Cancer Treatment (MCCCT) has been used in the eight Scottish Maggie’s centres since 2019 after being developed by psychologists in NHS Greater Glasgow & Clyde in partnership with Macmillan, Maggie’s, NHS Scotland, & NHS NES as part of the Transforming Care After Treatment programme in 2016/2017.

-It is now to be rolled out to the 16 Maggie’s centres across England & Wales after being shown to be effective through a study by Andrea Joyce, Trainee Health Psychologist at Glasgow Caledonian University.
+It is now to be rolled out to 16 Maggie’s centres across England & Wales after being shown to be effective through a study by Andrea Joyce, Trainee Health Psychologist at Glasgow Caledonian University.

 Andrea Joyce said: In a nutshell, everyone I spoke to found the group helpful.